-- 2.7 It is important to understand how Privacy Safeguard 2 interacts with the Privacy Act and the APPs.7 - 2.8 APP 2 requires relevant accredited persons to provide individuals with the option of not identifying themselves or of using a pseudonym.
+- 2.7 It is important to understand how Privacy Safeguard 2 interacts with the Privacy Act and the APPs. - 2.8 APP 2 requires entities to provide individuals with the option of not identifying themselves or of using a pseudonym.

 CDR entity Privacy protections that apply in the CDR context Accredited person who may become an accredited data recipient Privacy Safeguard 2 When an accredited person is dealing with a CDR consumer's data, and may become an accredited data recipient of that CDR data (for example, because they are seeking to collect it), Privacy Safeguard 2 applies.
 APP 2 does not apply to the accredited person in relation to dealings with the consumer regarding that CDR data.
-8 Accredited data recipient 9 Privacy Safeguard 2 An accredited data recipient of CDR data must comply with Privacy Safeguard 2 when dealing with the CDR consumer in relation to their CDR data.
-APP 2 does not apply to the accredited data recipient in relation to that CDR data.
-10
+Accredited data recipient Privacy Safeguard 2 An accredited data recipient of CDR data must comply with Privacy Safeguard 2 when dealing with the CDR consumer in relation to their CDR